xxsimoxx/stats-for-update-manager/readme.txt

 *Note that the value of active installation is affected by the [filter](#filters) `sfum_active_installations`.*

 == Changelog ==
+= 1.3.0 =
+* When Update Manager is deactivate, silently do nothing
+* New code styling

 = 1.2.0 =
 * Added the action to reset a counter
 * Http and https on the same site now are counted as one